TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         update: yes (special, see description in 'update' section above)
         default: no

+    disks.*.nocreate:

+        This parameter indicates whether or not the disk should be created.
+It only makes sense for disks with media type 'disk'.
+For media type 'cdrom' the device is not created.
+It also can only be set when creating a disk.

+        type: boolean
+        vmtype: KVM
+        listable: no
+        create: yes
+        update: no (except when adding new disks)
+        default: false (new zvol is created when media type is 'disk')

     disks.*.image_name:

         Name of dataset from which to clone this VM's disk.
 You should specify